keyestudio/TEMPTEST1/docs/Scratch/scratch.md

 ![img](./scratch_img/st39.png)

-In Scratch, we can read the state of the digital input pin by programming to detect whether the button is pressed.
+In KidsBlock, we can read the state of the digital input pin by programming to detect whether the button is pressed.
 Thus, loads of interactive applications can be realized via a button module, such as LED on/off and display brightness adjustment.